souravcodes1080/souravcodes1080/README.md

 <hr>

 <div align="justify">
-<p>👋 I'm a <strong>passionate</strong> computer science enthusiast 🧑🏻‍💻 currently pursuing my undergraduate degree in <strong>Computer Science and Engineering</strong> at <strong>Siliguri Institute of Technology</strong>, with an expected graduation in <strong>2025</strong>.
-My journey in the realm of technology has been incredibly exciting and fulfilling.
-During my academic tenure, I've had the opportunity to dive deep into the world of coding and explore various facets of computer science. 🎓</p>
+-👋 I'm a passionate computer science enthusiast currently pursuing my undergraduate degree in Computer Science and Engineering at Siliguri Institute of Technology, with an expected graduation in 2025. 🎓

-<p>😀<i> I had the privilege of interning as a web developer at <strong>Groverus PVT LTD</strong>, where I honed my skills for <strong>three enriching months</strong>.
-My time there was a fantastic learning experience, allowing me to work on real-world projects and collaborate with industry professionals.</i> 💼</p>
+-I had the privilege of interning as a web developer at Groverus PVT LTD for three enriching months. 💼

-<p>My love for coding knows no bounds, and I find immense joy in creating innovative solutions and exploring new technologies.
-My specialization lies in the dynamic front-end frameworks, particularly <strong>React</strong> and <strong>Next.js</strong>, where I craft immersive user experiences.
-Additionally, I have a strong grasp of backend technologies, including <strong>Node.js</strong>, <strong>Express</strong>, and <strong>MongoDB</strong>, enabling me to build robust and scalable applications. 💻</p>
+-My love for coding knows no bounds, specializing in dynamic front-end frameworks like React and Next.js. 💻

+-I have a strong grasp of backend technologies, including Node.js, Express, and MongoDB. 🛠️

-<p><i>In my journey as a tech enthusiast, I am constantly driven by the curiosity to explore emerging technologies and contribute meaningfully to the ever-evolving tech landscape.
-I believe in the power of continuous learning and am always eager to expand my knowledge horizons.
-Whether it's developing cutting-edge web applications or delving into the intricacies of backend systems, I thrive on challenges and am dedicated to pushing the boundaries of what technology can achieve.</i> 🚀</p>
+-I'm constantly driven by curiosity to explore emerging technologies and contribute meaningfully to the tech landscape. 🚀

-<p><strong>Let's connect and embark on this exciting technological journey together!</strong> 🚀</p>
+-Let's connect and embark on this exciting technological journey together! 🚀

 </div>
 <hr>